EMI or SIP: Which is the better way to realise your dreams?

 But is all credit bad?
 Should it be avoided at all costs?
 A loan is considered good debt if it is used to purchase things that will be of high value for the long term and carry a reasonable rate of interest.
 An example of a good loan can be a home loan.
 The prudent way, even for a home loan, is to build a good corpus for the downpayment so that your loan amount is as low as possible.

 Goal-based investing allows you to define your long term and short term goals and build towards the target amount at a pace that is suitable for you.
-At Basis, our goal-based investing feature offers recommendations for mutual fund investments towards goals such as travel and education.
+At Basis, our goal-based investment advisory offers recommendations for mutual fund investments towards goals such as travel and education.
 You can even build a customised goal!